-Our mission is to inform you about all aspects of aviation and replace your fears with solid beliefs.
-We utilize a two-pronged approach: education plus behavioral change.
+The Fear of Flying Clinic's mission is to inform clients about all aspects of aviation and replace their fears with solid beliefs using a two-pronged approach: education plus behavioral change.

 The Fear of Flying Clinic is about facts and education.
 Phobia, by definition, is predicated on perceived threat versus actual threat.
-We work to debunk misinformation about commercial aviation by putting you in direct conversation with knowledgeable aviation experts, providing behind-the-scenes airport facility access, and giving you tailored support with a top behavioral therapist.
+We work to debunk misinformation about commercial aviation by putting clients in direct conversation with knowledgeable aviation experts, providing behind-the-scenes airport facility access, and giving you tailored support with a top behavioral therapist.
 Every class is a safe space where participants can confide their biggest fears—without shame or worry of ridicule—ask questions related to their specific anxieties, and get an education on the real facts from credentialed insiders with decades of aviation experience.
 We work to tackle bad information and fear-based assumptions head-on.

 Our Approach and Why It Works

-Behavioral change: We tailor our approach to our clients' specific struggles and triggers.
+We tailor our approach to our clients' specific struggles and triggers.
 For some people, their fear of flying has developed slowly and insidiously over time, eventually ballooning into a fear so big, so terrifying, that they feel they can no longer fly at all.
 Others grapple with persistent, gutting anxiety but fly anyway—panicked, miserable, even self-medicating in an attempt to manage the overwhelming stress of it all.
 Many others who were once calm and confident fliers find themselves suddenly—after a negative experience in flight, or a triggering life event—newly and irrevocably fearful in the skies.
 In other words: there are no absolutes or right or wrong scenarios here.
 Most fearful fliers need help in the form of education, guidance, and a new set of cognitive tools.
 The Fear of Flying Clinic provides this within a framework of trust and support.